Quantum Vision Transformers: Medical Image Classification via Quantum Transformers (Extended)

 Note that with the restriction to states with a fixed hamming weight, strong error mitigation techniques become available.
 Indeed, as we expect to obtain only quantum superpositions of unary states or states with hamming weight $2$ in the case of Compound Transformers, at every layer, every measurement can be processed to discard the ones that have a different hamming weight \emph{i.e.} states with more than one (or two) qubit in state $\ket{1}$.
 This error mitigation procedure can be applied efficiently to the results of a hardware demonstration, and has been used in the results presented in this paper.

 The conclusion from the hardware experiments is that all quantum proposals achieve state-of-the-art test accuracy, comparable to classical networks.
-In particular, the quantum Compound methods on the simulator are notably more efficient than the classical networks, and they have no efficient classical equivalent.
-However, the current hardware is often too noisy to achieve similar performance, even with a low number of qubits.
+Looking at the simulation experiments (details found in Table \ref{table:simulation-results}), the compound transformer occasionally achieves superior performance compared to classical transformer.
+Note that achieving such a compound implementation in a classical setting incurs a polynomial overhead.